-The City of Boston's program budget provides a wealth of information related to City services and their associated costs.
+The City of Boston's program budget provides information related to City services and their associated costs.
 The operating and capital budgets present the recommended resource allocations in terms of personnel, facilities, goods, and services.
-The budget document also describes the services provided by each City department and the performance targets that have been set for FY14.
+The budget document also describes the services provided by each City department and the performance targets that have been set for FY16.